 It's time to write your first essay in this course.
 Your goal here is to write a 'cogent' essay on any debatable topic you may choose.
-I define cogent ( From the Latin cogent-, cogens, present participle of cogere to drive together ) as, reasoning from believable and justified assumptions to a conclusion necessarily driven by those assumptions.
+I define cogent ( From the Latin cogent-, cogens, present participle of cogere to drive together ) as, reasoning from believable and justified assumptions and premises to a conclusion PROBABLY driven by those assumptions and premises

 Since this course concerns HOW you reason and not WHAT you reason, then the topic is only important because it involves your interest and passion.
 This opportunity may be a new experience for some so take advantage of writing on a topic that excites your intellect.